mhhoz/flash-scripts.gitbook.io/paid-resources/flash-pawnshop/configuration.md

 # Pawnshop Configuration Guide

-> This comprehensive guide walks you through the configuration options in the Pawnshop resource, helping you tailor the resource to your server.
+This comprehensive guide walks you through the configuration options in the Pawnshop resource, helping you tailor the resource to your server.

+---

 ## Locale Configuration

-- `Config.Locale`

 Sets the language for the resource.

 ```lua